 - Mix in the avocado oil and stevia.

-- Using a pastry brush, paint the top side of the mint leaves with the melted chocolate, as shown in the video below.
+- Using a pastry brush, paint the top side of the mint leaves with the melted chocolate.

-- Place the leaves on wax paper and allow them to set at room temperature for about an hour.
+- Place the coated mint leaves on wax paper and allow them to set at room temperature for about an hour.

 Notes